CLICK HERE TO VIEW THE 2015-16 MISSIONS CALENDAR

 "At Home and Around the World"

-The Mission Committee is part of a community of joyful Christians empowering others, at home and around the world, to serve Christ with the resources of First Presbyterian Church of Edmond and encouraging disciples to give of themselves in service, bringing them closer to Christ.
+The Mission Committee is part of a community of joyful Christians empowering others, at home and around the world, to serve Christ with the resources of First Presbyterian Church of Edmond by encouraging disciples to give of themselves in service, bringing them closer to Christ.
 We work with local and regional missions as well as in several international mission fields.

 A Mission Church